The Hon. Gary Nairn AO B.Surv GAICD – CHAIRMAN

 Bob Rutherford is currently Deputy Secretary of Industry and Business Development in the Department of State Growth, Tasmania.
 His first career was as an academic economist at the University of Tasmania until he left theory for policy analysis and implementation in government as Economic Advisor to Premier Michael Field from 1990-1992 playing a significant advisory role on public finance, microeconomic reform and other major policy decisions.
 He has been Deputy Secretary in both Infrastructure, Energy and Resources and Premier and Cabinet, acted as Secretary on many occasions and held the following statutory positions: Electricity Regulator, Transport Commissioner, Director of Mines and Director of Energy Planning.
 Bob was appointed to the Board for the Duke of Edinburgh’s International Award – Australia in November 2016.

 David graduated from the University of South Australia with a Bachelor of Business (Accounting) and is currently a partner in the Adelaide office Assurance practice of EY.
 A qualified chartered accountant and registered company auditor (ASIC), David manages a wide variety of clients that range from small businesses to large corporate and government organisations.
-With over 25 years of experience in auditing, David has had exposure to a wide range of industries including agribusiness, government, manufacturing, retail and services.
 David is involved with Zoos SA as President, a Board Member and Treasurer for Believe Foundation and Prince Alfred College, as well as Chairman of Moo Premium Foods Pty Ltd, Chairman of the Advisory Board of Terandi Group and former Deputy Chair of ElderCare Inc. for 11 years.
-Additionally, David is Deputy Chairman and Treasurer of Operation Flinders Foundation and involved with the Duke of Edinburgh’s International Award through his roles as Chairman for SA Friends of the Award and was appointed a Board Member for the National and Friends Boards in 2016.
+Additionally, David is involved with the Duke of Edinburgh’s International Award through his roles as Chairman for SA Friends of the Award and was appointed a Board Member for the National and Friends Boards in 2016.

 The Hon.
 Daryl MANZIE AM